design-first/system-designer-documentation/docs/Create a Behavior.md

 ## Use db component APIS

-All the components are stored at runtime in a **repository** that you can access with [System Runtime APIs](https://designfirst.io/systemruntime/documentation/docs/manage-your-components.html).
+All the components are stored at runtime in a **data store** that you can access with [System Runtime APIs](https://designfirst.io/systemruntime/documentation/docs/manage-your-components.html).
 You can use them in your behaviors by requiring the **db** component.

 Let's imagine you have created a *Person* schema and that you want to get the number of person component created: